stayup-io/cf-dicey-app/README.md

 ## Discussion

 1. How did PCF's enable zero downtime deployment?
-2. How is ELK-for-PCF allow us to answer the question: "Is v2 operationally better than v1"?
+2. How does ELK-for-PCF allow us to answer the question: "Is v2 operationally better than v1"?